Big Brother Brasil 13: Housemates

-Future Appearances
+Future appearances

-After this season, in 2013, Kelly Baron, from the glass house, appeared in Big Brother VIP from Portugal, she finished in 4th place.
+After this season, in 2013, Kelly Baron, from the glass house, appeared in Big Brother VIP from Portugal, she finished in 4th place in the competition.

-In 2016, André Coelho, from the glass house, appeared in Are You The One?
+In 2016, André Coelho, from the glass house, appeared in Are You the One?
 Brasil and on De Férias com o Ex Brazil 1 as original cast member.

-In 2017, Andressa Ganacin and Nasser Rodrigues appeared as a couple in Power Couple Brasil 2, they finished in 9th place.
+In 2017, Andressa Ganacin and Nasser Rodrigues appeared as a couple in Power Couple Brasil 2, they finished in 9th place in the competition.

-In 2017, Yuri Fernandes appeared in A Fazenda 9, he finished in 6th place.
+In 2017, Yuri Fernandes appeared in A Fazenda 9, he finished in 6th place in the competition.

-In 2019, Eliéser Ambrósio and Kamilla Salgado appeared as a couple in Power Couple Brasil 4, they originally finished in 10th place, however they comeback to the game and finished in 9th place.
+In 2019, Eliéser Ambrósio and Kamilla Salgado appeared as a couple in Power Couple Brasil 4, they originally finished in 10th place, however they comeback to the game and finished in 9th place in the competition.

-In 2019, André Coelho, from the glass house, appeared with his wife Clara Maia in Power Couple Brasil 4, they finished in 3rd place.
+In 2019, André Coelho, from the glass house, appeared with his wife Clara Maia in Power Couple Brasil 4, they finished in 3rd place in the competition.

-In 2020, André Martinelli appeared on Big Brother Brasil 20 as a model in a activity.
+In 2020, André Martinelli appeared on Big Brother Brasil 20 as a model in an activity.

-In 2021, André Martinelli appeared in No Limite 5, he finished the competition in 3rd place.
+In 2021, André Martinelli appeared in No Limite 5, he finished in 3rd place in the competition.

+In 2025, Dhomini Ferreira appeared with his wife Adriana Leizer in Power Couple Brasil 7, they finished as runner-up from the competition.